Flick mulls future after Bayern Munich exit Champions League - RFI

 "This is not about 'Brazzo' (Salihamidzic) or me, it's about the club.
 He does his job, I do mine," said Flick.

-"We are concentrating on what is important for the club.
-There is always too much being read into" tensions between the pair."
+"We are concentrating on what is important for the club," he added, insisting "there is always too much being read into" the relationship between the pair.

+Flick's predecessor Niko Kovac, now coaching French side Monaco, can sympathise with Flick.

+"You want to be involved in squad planning," Kovac told magazine Sport Bild.
+"We all know how it works in Munich" where Salihamidzic, not Flick, is in charge of recruitment.

-With their dreams of defending the Champions League now ended, Flick says winning the Bundesliga is "our minimum goal and not a consolation prize".
+With their dreams of defending the Champions League now snuffed out, Flick says winning the Bundesliga is "our minimum goal and not a consolation prize".

 The team has to brush off the disappointment and focus on winning on Saturday at Wolfsburg, who are third in the Bundesliga table.
 "We have to function again," said a glum-faced Flick.